TxSSC

 The on-site audit for each school or facility may take one or more working days.
 To accurately assess current safety and security conditions, audits should be conducted during normal school or facility operations when students or staff are present.
 Audits should be avoided when the schedule is severely altered, during special testing days, or when operations have ceased.

-During the course of the audit, team members should utilize appropriate sections of the District Facility Safety and Security Audit Checklist to ensure a comprehensive assessment of safety and security is conducted.
+During the course of the audit, it is recommended team members utilize appropriate sections of the District Facility Safety and Security Audit Checklist to ensure a comprehensive assessment of safety and security is conducted.
 Team members may assess additional components, which can be determined locally.
 The facility audit checklist is a guide, and some items in the checklist may not be present in some school or district facilities or not be applicable to current operations.
-The school or district should determine which items from the checklists are appropriate.
+It is recommended the school or district determine which items from the checklists are appropriate.
 It is important to maintain a comprehensive audit of safety and security in all facilities; therefore, be cautious if items are deleted or not assessed, as it could result in gaps in the assessment.

 Surveys and Interviews